ashwath-bala-s/NYC-Taxi-Trip-Duration-Prediction-using-Machine-Learning/README.md

 • Decision Tree Model performs better when compared to Linear Regression Model due to it's ability to capture non-linear relationships and interactions between features in the data, which are inherently handled by the tree structure of the model.

-**Skills:** Feature Engineering · Linear Regression · Decision Trees · Random Forest · Exploratory Data Analysis · Machine Learning
+**Skills:** Feature Engineering · Linear Regression · Decision Tree · Exploratory Data Analysis · Machine Learning